Kayaba-Akihiko/BMDGAN-tutorial-sim/README.md

 scikit-image, opencv, eniops, tensorboard, torchmetrics, yacs, pandas, matplotlib

 ### 2.2 Run training
-This tutorial uses HRNet as backbone with 256x256 image size.\
+This tutorial uses [HRNet](https://github.com/HRNet/HRNet-Semantic-Segmentation) as backbone with 256x256 image size.\
-If you encountered OOM, try to reduce image size, batch size, or HRNet scale (HRNet18, HRNet32).\
+If you encounter OOM, try to reduce image size, batch size, or HRNet scale (HRNet18, HRNet32).\
 If the training takes too long, try to reduce number of training epochs.\
 For detailed settings, please refere to ```config/train_s1_48_256.toml```.